Spring Garden Revival

 West Bridgewater Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards

-Municipal ordinances in West Bridgewater regulate fertilizer application hours (typically 7:00 AM–9:00 PM weekdays, 8:00 AM–9:00 PM Saturdays), business licensing, and MDAR Category 36 certification for commercial operators.
-Contractors must maintain insurance ($1M general liability, environmental impairment, workers’ comp) and bonding for municipal contracts.
-Safety protocols include traffic control, work zone setup, and public notification.
-Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation.
+Municipal ordinances in West Bridgewater regulate fertilizer application hours (typically 7:00 AM–9:00 PM weekdays, 8:00 AM–9:00 PM Saturdays), licensing, and safety protocols.
+Commercial applicators must hold a business license, MDAR Category 36 certification, and appropriate insurance.
+Work zones require traffic control, pedestrian safety measures, and public notification.
+Environmental compliance includes proper material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation.
 Coordination with MassDEP and local ordinances ensures protection of water resources and community safety.
-For ordinance details, contact:

 West Bridgewater Community Development Department